SouthernPark/SouthernPark.github.io/docs/_posts/2021-04-07-monte_carlo.markdown

 otherwise, it is outside.

+In the following inter active board, you will see how things work:
 {% highlight ruby %}
-Algorithm: //TODO: write the algorithm

- def

-def print_hi(name)
-  puts "Hi, #{name}"
-end
-print_hi('Tom')
+TODO: Algorithm Needed to update

 {% endhighlight %}

-In the following inter active board, you will see how things work:

 <!--In out testing board-->
 # Interactive Board
 You can create polygon with any points by use the `create polygon`